 14. For Thenmozhi’s innocent confessions

-15. For Mini’s sense of humour
+15. For Mini’s sense of humor

-As a Punjabi girl flying to London to get married, Mini had her humour and love for samosas in place.
-Acing a charming and witty character, she became a major catalyst in Kartoos – Mahesh Bhatt’s version of Hollywood film Point of No Return.
+As a Punjabi girl flying to London to get married, Mini had her humor and love for samosas in place.
+Acing a charming and witty character, she became a major catalyst in Kartoos – Mahesh Bhatt’s version of the Hollywood film Point of No Return.
 The song ‘Ishq Ka Rutba’ in Ustad Nusrat Fateh Ali Khan’s vocals has Manisha’s beauty as its highlight.

 16. For pulling off cringe with confidence

 For the uninformed, Manisha Koirala was the leading lady of the cringe classic Jaani Dushman: Ek Anokhi Kahaani.
-Although it featured several superstars, Manisha somehow emerged the sanest element in the film.
+Although it featured several superstars, Manisha somehow emerged as the sanest element in the film.
 Also to be noted is her dance number in Kanti Shah’s dubious Loha.
 There are a couple of other films that Manisha herself wouldn’t be too proud of but the actor did a decent job by doing justice to what she was asked to.
 As a result, plum film offers seldom stopped coming her way.

 17. For Priya, a modern-day tragedienne